 Common Pitfalls of Contracts

-Buffington Law Firm offers a program for clients known as the “Corporate Counselor Program.”
+Buffington Law Firm, PC, offers a program for clients known as the “Corporate Counselor Program.”
 For a modest monthly fee, clients can call our Firm, speak to a knowledgeable attorney, and receive advice concerning legal issues without being charged by the hour.
 The old adage that “an ounce of prevention is worth a pound of cure” is nowhere truer than within the context of legal matters.
 In business there is no easier way to make a costly mistake than to sign a contract that is subtly slanted to favor one side.

 A poorly drafted contract, or a contract drafted by the other side, can work to the enormous detriment of the unwary.
 There are many pitfalls that contracts often contain that are easy to avoid.
 About half of the time spent on the Corporate Counselor Program involves reviewing contracts for our clients to avoid these pitfalls.
 One client has reported that their Liability Insurance rates are lower because they receive a credit for having their counsel review contracts before signing.